ParaCoToUl/noarr-pipelines/docs/hub-reworked.md

 **Chunk queue:** When a producing link receives an envelope from the unused pool and the production is commited (if not, the envelope returns back to the unused pool), the envelope enters the chunk queue as the only envelope in a new chunk.
 If the consuming link requests the same device, the envelope just sits through the queue and when the chunk is consumed, the envelope is returned to the unused pool.
 If the consuming link requests a different device, memory transfer has to take place before consumption is allowed.

 The hub goes over chunks in the queue from the oldest to the newest and for each one of them tries to make sure it has an envelope for the requested device.
 If not, a memory transfer begins.
-First an empty envelope for the target device is taken from the unused pool.
+First, an empty envelope for the target device is taken from the unused pool.
 If the pool has no such envelope, the transfer does not start and waits for such envelope to become available.
 Once we have the target envelope, we look at all the envelopes in our chunk and choose the one from which to copy.
 There has to be at least one available, since each chunk in the queue must have at least on envelope present (the one that produced the chunk).
-We prioritize the host-device and device-host transfers if possible and if not, a device-device transfer will happen (two different graphics cards).
+We prioritize the host-device and device-host transfers if possible, and if not, a device-device transfer will happen (two different graphics cards).

 When the memory transfer finishes, the source envelope is not released.
 It remains in the queue until its entire chunk is consumed.
 This is because the chunk may still be read from that device.
 There are situations, where the hub can be used for holding data that is often read from multiple devices and consumed only rarely from one of these devices.

 **Trashed envelopes:** When the *top chunk* is consumed and its envelopes released, they do not immediately go to the unused pool.
 They first enter the pool of *trashed* envelopes.
 These are envelopes that are about to become *unused*, but may still have some links looking at them.
 It may happen that multiple links read the *top chunk*, but only one link consumes it.
 The other links are still reading the chunk for a while after it has been consumed.
 The pool of trashed envelopes makes sure all these links finish, before these envelopes are fully released.

 **Deallocation:** Consuming the *top chunk* will not deallocate its envelopes.
 It only releases them back to the unused pool.
-Proper deallocation happens only during destruction of the hub.
+Proper deallocation happens only during the destruction of the hub.

 ## Manual chunk queue manipulation

 We have described how *links* can produce and consume chunks.
 It might sometimes be needed to do these actions manually.
 You can imagine a scenario, where you have a compute node that uses one hub as an accumulator.
-With each iteration it simultanouesly consumes one chunk from the hub and produces one chunk as a replacement.
+With each iteration it simultaneously consumes one chunk from the hub and produces one chunk as a replacement.
 We need to initialize the accumulator hub with some zero-valued chunk when the pipeline starts and then read out the final value when the pipeline finishes.

 There are a few functions that should help you in such a scenario: